svenjarene-team/blog/content/english/_index.md

   - title: "René NOW"
     image: "/images/rene.png"
-    content: "Working full-time as a backend developer at Terramate, learning and growing in Golang and backend systems."
+    content: "I work full-time as a backend developer at Terramate, focusing on Golang and backend systems."
     bulletpoints:
-      - "Learning Golang and backend systems."
+      - "Developing skills in Golang and backend systems."
       - "Gaining experience with cloud infrastructure and DevOps."
       - "Committed to continuous learning and professional development."
     button: